 Bitcoin as Anti-Bank

 However, Bitcoin’s evolution reveals a paradox: rather than undermining capitalism, it has become deeply embedded within capitalist markets.
 As a speculative asset, Bitcoin is traded and held primarily as a store of value, with its volatility making it unsuitable as a stable medium of exchange.
-This financialization of Bitcoin undermines its original intent, reinforcing the broader trend of an economy increasingly oriented around speculative assets rather than productive activity.
+This financialisation of Bitcoin undermines its original intent, reinforcing the broader trend of an economy increasingly oriented around speculative assets rather than productive activity.
 Instead of challenging the inequities of financial systems, Bitcoin’s commodification mirrors and sustains them.

-While I am sympathetic to Bitcoin’s anti-authoritarian ethos and its critique of centralized power, I am skeptical of its reliance on markets as a substitute for the state.
+While I am sympathetic to Bitcoin’s anti-authoritarian ethos and its critique of centralised power, I am skeptical of its reliance on markets as a substitute for the state.
 True alternatives to oppressive systems must transcend market logic and embrace principles of mutual aid, cooperation, and care.
-Social systems should prioritize collective well-being over competition and transactional relationships.
+Social systems should prioritise collective well-being over competition and transactional relationships.
 Without such a shift, Bitcoin risks replicating the same power dynamics it claims to resist.

 Conclusion